zhuchuzhao/hptserl/README.md

 - Run `python mujoco_sim/test/test_gym_env_human.py` to launch a display window and visualize the task.

-# Credits:

-- This simulation is initially built by [Kevin Zakka](https://kzakka.com/).
-- Under Kevin's permission, we adopted a Gymnasium environment based on it.

 # Notes:

 - Error due to `egl` when running on a CPU machine: